FelixOnline/v2/content/articles/2010-12-2-back-on-the-beaten-track.md

 subtitle: >
   Because there’s only so much self-discovery and figurative bridge-building you can handle before you’re in desperate need of a well-deserved heroin cookie
 date: "2010-12-02 20:26:19 +0000"

 # Attributes from Felix Online V1
 id: "470"
 old_path: /travel/470/back-on-the-beaten-track
 aliases:
  - /travel/470/back-on-the-beaten-track
+imported: true
+comments:
+ - Ha I somehow fogort about your footinjury Well since I fixed it up I guess that drunk Chris hasnt fogortten his first aid I do remember us both drinking a lot of local whiskey though Good times But yeah it sure is something that I will encourage everybody to try at least once in their life We ought to have a  Tubingreunion  but maybe just create or own mayhem somewhere in England Im suggesting London Bolton or pretty much just anywhere with whiskey and you guys

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - cr709

+# Homepage control params
 headline: true
 featured: true